 2.3.2.
 Steady state methane release scenarios

-In these scenarios, the methane release is steady in time (continuous and constant flux emission over time) with a prescribed flux of ~x10-6 kg m-2 s-1 over a period of twelve sols.
+In these scenarios, the methane release is steady in time (continuous and constant flux emission over time) with a prescribed constant flux of ~1.8x10-6 kg m-2 s-1 over a period of twelve sols.
 There are five independent methane steady state release sources.
 Four of the releases are ~100 km NW, NE, SW and SE of the MSL landing site outside Gale crater, each with an area of ~6,400 km2.
 The fifth is located inside the crater ~1 grid point west of the rover landing site with an area of ~149 km2, as shown in Figure 8.
 Since the tracers do not interact with each other, multiple tracer configurations can be studied simultaneously in a single simulation.